Marcílio Dias-class destroyer: Service history

-The Marcílio Dias were the first warships constructed in Brazil of any size, and due to this fact, took a long time to build.
+The Marcílio Dias took a long time to build.
 After commissioning, all three vessels were assigned to Naval Forces North-East patrolling the South Atlantic.
 Each patrol lasted roughly fourteen days and were used primarily to intercept Axis blockade runners.
 The patrols sometimes worked in concert with United States Navy forces.
 The destroyers also saw convoy escort duty between Rio de Janeiro, Recife and Trinidad and in July 1944, escorted the five convoys that carried the Brazilian Expeditionary Force to Italy.